Soviet economic blockade of Lithuania: Blockade

-On 13 April 1990, Mikhail Gorbachev, President of the Soviet Union, and Nikolai Ryzhkov, Chairman of the USSR's Council of Ministers, issued an ultimatum to Lithuania, which demanded to revoke the Act and to restore the supremacy of the Soviet laws within two days, lest an embargo on produce paid for by freely convertible currency is imposed.
-Hardliners within the CPSU were nudging towards a coup d'état, and initially Gorbachev was open to consider such a scenario, but later he dismissed such calls.
-Gorbachev also reportedly thought about a full-scale military invasion or assumption of direct control of Lithuania from Moscow, but ultimately also resigned from these ideas.
-Therefore, Gorbachev decided to try an economic blockade instead, hoping to instigate a popular revolt against the Lithuanian leadership and to force it to rescind the independence declaration.
-This solution, formalised in an order of the USSR Council of Ministers on 17 April, was chosen despite the fact that the previous month, Yuri Maslyukov, the director of Gosplan, the Soviet central planning committee, was assuring that an embargo would not happen as he thought it would be detrimental to both sides of the conflict.
+On 13 April, Gorbachev and Nikolai Ryzhkov (USSR's Prime Minister) issued an ultimatum to Lithuania, demanding that the country revoke the independence declaration and restore the supremacy of the Soviet laws within two days, and threatening an embargo on produce paid for by freely convertible currency if it refused.
+Hardliners within the CPSU were nudging towards a coup d'état; initially, Gorbachev was open to consider such a scenario, but later dismissed such calls.
+Gorbachev also reportedly thought about a full-scale military invasion or assumption of direct control of Lithuania from Moscow, but ultimately also dismissed these ideas.
+Therefore, Gorbachev decided to try an economic blockade instead, hoping to instigate a popular revolt against the Lithuanian leadership and force it into rescinding the independence declaration.
+This solution, as formalised in an order of the USSR Council of Ministers on 17 April, was chosen despite the fact that just the previous month, Yuri Maslyukov (director of Gosplan, the Soviet central planning committee) had assured the government that an embargo would not happen, as he thought it would be too detrimental to both sides.

-Lithuania did not respond in the time allocated, but on 18 April, the Supreme Council of Lithuania tried to prevent the embargo from happening by making a declaration whereby it voluntarily refrained from adopting new laws pending what Lithuanian officials called "preliminary consultations" between Lithuania and the Soviet Union.
+Lithuania did not respond within the time allocated; however, on 18 April, the Supreme Council of Lithuania tried to prevent the embargo with a declaration whereby it voluntarily refrained from adopting new laws, pending what Lithuanian officials called "preliminary consultations" between Lithuania and the Soviet Union.
 The Soviets were unimpressed, and on 18 April, at 21:25 (EEST), the Kremlin launched the blockade by stopping supplies to the Mažeikiai oil refinery.

-Initially, the supply of 40-60 types of raw materials and other products were cut off.
+Initially, the supply of 40–60 types of raw materials and other products were cut off.
 Notably, the supply of oil was halted and gas deliveries decreased by 84%.
 The USSR also suspended the movement of goods and restricted sales of fuel.
-The blockade worsened a few days later, when the USSR stopped supplying coal, electricity, paper, foodstuffs and pharmaceuticals, including the most essential drugs and vaccines for hospitals.
+The blockade worsened a few days later, when the USSR stopped supplying coal, electricity, paper, foodstuffs, and pharmaceuticals, including the most essential drugs and vaccines for hospitals.
 Additionally, the Soviet Union also limited access to the port in Klaipėda and blocked Lithuania's bank accounts.
-Lithuania, whose borders were closed due to the sanctions, was also declared to be off-bounds for foreigners.
+Borders were closed and foreigners forbidden from entering.
 The military took control of some of the printing offices.